uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

 The event contains information about what occurred, eg. which player moved, and which cities they moved from and to.

-## Event storming
+## Event storming {#event_storming}
 Typically, event storming is a session where domain, product, and technical experts come together to explore and model a domain, starting by brainstorming events that can occur within the domain.

-In my case, these will be little 'pen & paper' sessions where I map out a sequence of game events and subsequent side effects.
+In my case, these were little 'pen & paper' sessions where I mapped out a sequence of game events and subsequent side effects.

 - [Wikipedia: Event storming](https://en.wikipedia.org/wiki/Event_storming)